1.2 Culture for radical creativity

 We’ve seen that the social environment can make individuals more creative.
 Further work by Amabile and her colleagues examined precisely how creativity happens in organizations.
 They found that people’s perception of their organization as creative and supportive of creativity significantly affects their motivation to engage in behaviours conducive to innovation.

-The researchers produced models that showed how individual and organizational creativity are intertwined.
-The creativity of individuals and teams enables organic innovation within organizations.
-Organic creativity produces creative ideas that are the seeds of innovations.
+The researchers have produced models that show how individual and organizational creativity are intertwined.
+According to the dynamic componential model of creativity and innovation in organizations (see Figure 1.2.1. below) based on Amabile’s original theory, the creativity of individuals and teams organically enables innovation within organizations.
+Their creativity produces creative ideas that are the seeds of innovations.
 From there on, managerial practices and organizational hierarchy can foster or impede how these seeds grow.
 Organizational support is crucial both for individual and team creativity.

-The factors that enable creativity at the individual level and that facilitate innovation at the organizational level are similar.
-Both individual and organizational creativity need three components: motivation, basic resources or raw materials, and a set of skills for combining them in new ways (see Figure 1.2.1. below).
+In the model, the factors that enable creativity at the individual level and that facilitate innovation at the organizational level are similar.
+Both individual and organizational creativity need three components: motivation, basic resources or raw materials, and a set of skills for combining them in new ways.

-Summing up, the dynamic componential model of creativity emphasises how the processes of individual creativity and the process of organizational innovation influence each other.
+Summing up, the dynamic componential model emphasises how the processes of individual creativity and the process of organizational innovation influence each other.
 A culture of creativity must have both.

-The componential model of creativity and innovation in organizations
+The dynamic componential model of creativity and innovation in organizations:

-Both organizational level of innovation and individual or group creativity need resources, motivation and skills.
+• Both the organizational level of innovation and the individual / group creativity need resources, motivation and skills.

 Quiz